Lartu/WebSCFL/README.md

    - Example: `WRITE Welcome to my website!
 Here you'll find amazing stuff!`
 - `LINK`
    - Adds a link to another website or page within your site.
 Optionally, you can specify some text to be appended to the link (but not to be a link) immediately after it.
       - Example for a link without appended text: `LINK Google, https://www.google.com`
       - Example for a link to another page within your site: `LINK About Me, about.html`
       - Example for a link with appended text: `LINK Google, https://www.google.com, ; the famous search engine.`
+   - Alternatively, instead of `,` to separate parameters, you can use `||`.
+   - In the `LINK` command, the `&com;` string is replaced by a `,` in the resulting line.
+   - In the `LINK` command, the `&doublepipe;` string is replaced by a `||` in the resulting line.
 - `IMAGE`
    - Adds an image to your page.
 The image will be displayed on its own line.
 Optionally, you can specify any CSS classes to be used to style this image.
 These classes should be defined within your used stylesheet file.
    - Example without CSS styling: `IMAGE mypicture.png`